DigitalCyan/quickmap/README.md

 ```

 ### The `run.sh` script
 The script will first check if you have the required node modules installed.
-If you don't and you happen to be running it as a standard user, you will be notified of your missing dependencies and asked for your sudo password.
+If you don't and you happen to be running it as a standard user, you will be notified of your missing dependencies.
 This will download the dependencies via `npm` and store them into the `node_modules` folder.

 ### Configuration
 You may configure the software using a simple text editor and editing the `config.json` file at the root of the package.